When it comes to carbohydrates it can be confusing, right?

 You might have heard of complex carbs, that sugar is a carb, and glucose…is that the same as sugar, and what is a simple carbohydrate exactly?

 Yep, the carbohydrate category of foods is the most difficult one to get your head around.
-But as a diabetic it is necessary to understand the different types of carbohydrates so you can keep your blood sugar and A1C in a healthy range.
+But as a diabetic it is necessary to understand the different types of carbohydrates so you can keep your blood sugar in a healthy range.

 All Carbs Are Glucose AKA Sugar AKA Carbs

 All types of carbohydrates provide energy to the body in the form of glucose.
 Glucose is also known as sugar and carbs as well.
 That’s why you’ll often hear people talk about sugar even when they might be talking about things like rice or bread.
 Or they might refer to them as carbs.
 Glucose/ sugar / carbs are essentially all the same thing.

 However, there are different sources of carbs and what makes them different is that they are all made up of different chains of sugars.

 Simple carbs are short chains of sugars, so in nutrition terms these are called monosaccahrides, which include glucose, fructose and galactose – these are just a single chain chemical structure, and disaccharides, which include sucrose, lactose and maltose – disaccharides have a double sugar chain chemical structure.

 As Diabetes UK simply puts it: “The difference between a simple and complex carb is in how quickly it is digested and absorbed.”